J-Ng/J-Ng/docs/index.md

 - [Machine Learning using Python and scikit-learn](https://github.com/J-Ng/) - uses python and scikit-learn to produce the PIMA Prediction Model - to do

+#### Mobile Development

+- [Filtax](https://play.google.com/store/apps/details?id=com.ng.jose.si.incometaxph) - This app computes the take home salary of an employee after reducing tax and all other mandatory deductions based on Philippines’ Taxations Laws.
+- [Taboo For Kids App](http://play.google.com/store/apps/details?id=com.ng.jose.si.tabooforkids) - This app is based on the popular card game Taboo!
+Redesigned to fit for kids 3-12.